Skip to content

 • Naltrexone: Blocks the euphoric effects of opioids, helping to prevent relapse.

-Effective medications exist to treat opioid use disorder include methadone, buprenorphine, and naltrexone.
+• Effective medications exist to treat opioid use disorder include methadone, buprenorphine, and naltrexone.
 Suboxone is an FDA-approved prescription medication used to treat opioid addiction in adults that combines buprenorphine and naloxone.

 Suboxone has been proven to be highly effective in successfully stabilizing people in opioid withdrawal and reducing the severity of symptoms.
 As part of a complete treatment program including group counseling and individual therapy, medication-assisted treatment with Suboxone can reduce someone’s dependence on opioids for the long term.

-Download the app to sign up and get started.
+Download the app to get started